aurelia/binding/doc/article/en-US/binding-selects.md

 ## [Introduction](aurelia-doc://section/1/version/1.0.0)

-An `<select>` element can serve as a single-select or multiple-select "picker" depending on whether the `multiple` attribute is present.
+A `<select>` element can serve as a single-select or multiple-select "picker" depending on whether the `multiple` attribute is present.
 The binding system supports both use cases.
 The samples below demonstrate a variety scenarios, all use a common series of steps to configure the select element:

 1. Add a `<select>` element to the template and decide whether the `multiple` attribute should be applied.
 2. Bind the select element's `value` attribute to a property.
 In "multiple" mode, the property should be an array.
 In singular mode it can be any type.